sanchit2843/methOD/README.md

+## Work Done for CS7643: Deep Learning @ Georgia Institute of Technology
 ### Experiment Setup and Execution Guide

 This repository contains code for conducting experiments on 3D object detection using the KITTI dataset.
 Below are detailed instructions on how to set up and run the experiment.